|Director: Kihachi Okamoto

 |Year of Release: 1965

 Kihachi Okamoto’s superb samurai drama The Sword of Doom (Dai-bosatsu tôge) also ends on a freeze frame, an evocative, troubling final image of the film’s heinous anti-hero Ryunosuke Tsukue (Tatsuya Nakadai) in mid-slash, his face a twisted mask of agony and ecstasy.
-On the one hand, the final image is explainable in purely narrative terms: Sword of Doom, which was based on a serialized novel that ran in Japanese newspaper for some three decades starting in 1913, was intended to be the first of a series of films.
-Thus, the freeze frame signifies little more than a halt in a progressive narrative.
+On the one hand, the final image is explainable in purely narrative terms: Sword of Doom, which was based on a serialized novel that ran in Japanese newspapers for some three decades starting in 1913, was intended to be the first of a series of films.
+Thus, the freeze frame signifies little more than a halt in a progressive narrative with the suggestion that more is to come.
 On the other hand, a sequel was never made, thus the final image becomes literally the final image, and its power resides in the way it captures forever the antiheroic protagonist in the frenzy of violence that had defined his life.

-Ryunosuke is a complex, enigmatic character, one you known on an intellectual level you should despise, yet fascinates you anyway.
-A resoundingly amoral killer, Ryunosuke slashes his way through life with nothing -- not political ideology, not religion, not personal gain, not vengeance -- to explain his murderous ways.
+Ryunosuke is a complex, enigmatic character; on an intellectual level you know you should despise him, yet he fascinates you anyway.
+A resoundingly amoral killer, Ryunosuke slashes his way through life with nothing—not political ideology, not religion, not personal gain, not vengeance—to explain his murderous ways.
 He’s wrath without explanation, which makes him all the more fearsome and all the more fascinating.

 The story in Sword of Doom stretches out in rough, episodic fashion over three years.
 Along the way, Ryunosuke kills an opponent (Ichiro Nakaya) after promising the man’s wife (Michiyo Aratama) that he would throw the fight in exchange for sex (which, as depicted here, is much closer to rape).
 Left without a husband, the woman becomes his companion and mother to his child, even though he continually degrades and abuses her.
 Tracked by his victim’s vengeful brother, Ryunosuke never seems concerned that he is ever in mortal danger, which gives him a demonic, eternal quality.
 When a noble samurai instructor (Toshiro Mifune) plots how to defeat him, there is the sense that Ryunosuke is, in his own terrible way, everlasting.